elchininet/lovelace-autoscroll/README.md

 Lets you decide which views will have automatic scrolling to the top of the page while navigating in Home Assistant.

+> Note: by default, the first time that one goes to a view, the scroll position will be placed automatically on the top, this is the default behaviour and doesn‘t have anything to do with this plugin.

 | Autoscroll off | Autscroll on |
 | -------------- | ------------ |
 | <img src="https://github.com/elchininet/lovelace-autoscroll/blob/master/images/autoscroll-off.gif?raw=true" width="100%" title="lovelace-autoscroll" /> | <img src="https://github.com/elchininet/lovelace-autoscroll/blob/master/images/autoscroll-on.gif?raw=true" width="100%" title="lovelace-autoscroll" /> |